ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 This section lists the User Interface elements that you can use to control and monitor the state of the device.
 These correspond to PCB components on the platform image.
+### LEDs

+This section describes all behaviors of LEDs located on platform image.

 **LED 1** shows the overall state of the device and its connectivity.
 The following states are possible: